zacherytcox/stelligent-u/03-iam/README.md

 Describe how that could easily be demonstrated with both a [positive and negative testing](https://www.guru99.com/positive-vs-negative-testing.html) approach._
+>No. Each IAM entity has their own set of permissions and each credential specifies which IAM entity you're performing actions as.
+>
+>We can easily demonstrate this by determining which APIs we want to test and perform each API with each credential so we can document the results of the positive and negative testing.
+For example, with the two credentials I have available to me (IAM User and Assumed Role), I would perform `cloudformation create-stack` with each credential and confirm the results, which should be allowed via the IAM User credential but denied by the Assumed Role credential (because we only granted ReadOnly and S3FullAccess).

 ## Lesson 3.3: Fine-Grained Controls With Policies